DPWelsh/Codabunga/content/posts/ginas-first-project.md

 Now that I had frequency distributions for the nouns and adjectives in both /r/antiwork and /r/productivity, it was time to see what the top 20 words were in these subreddits.

-I used the pandas library plot() function to plot the top 20 nouns and adjectives for each subreddit:
+I used the <code>pandas</code> plot function to plot the top 20 nouns and adjectives for each subreddit:

     # TOP 20 NOUNS
     productivity_nouns.plot(20, cumulative=False, title="Top 20 /r/productivity nouns")